 Job holders require advanced theoretical knowledge to make appropriate judgements and decisions at this level.
-In addition, job holders will maintain ongoing professional development and have a thorough understanding of external legislative and societal change, as well as a deep understanding of the Councils operational structures which both support and depend upon the job holder's actions and advice.
-Roles will be professional experts, providing expert leadership across a number of Services.
+In addition, job holders will maintain ongoing professional development and have a thorough understanding of external legislative and societal change, as well as a deep understanding of the city council's operational structures which both support and depend upon the job holder's actions and advice.
+Roles will be professional experts, providing expert leadership across a number of services.